 16. Contact airports and suggest they add more vendors offering gluten-free menus, and more GF snack items at kiosks.http://en.wikipedia.org/wiki/List_of_airlines

-17. Check out the following organizations which hold a variety of events (athletic & non-athletic) around the US to raise money and spread education and awareness of Celiac – see if there is something going on in your area:
+17. Check out the following organizations which hold a variety of events (athletic & non-athletic) around the US to raise money and spread education and awareness of Celiac – perhaps there is something going on in your area!

 – Kicking 4 Celiac: http://www.kicking4celiac.org/